 Byrne Criminal Justice Innovation Initiative (2012 – 2016)

-The Mantua BCJI collaborative has built and maintained valuable partnerships for the planning and implementation of various public safety initiatives.
 Under Mt.
-Vernon Manor CDC’s lead, partners have collaborated to identify and carry out evidence-based strategies to address crime in multiple hot spots throughout Mantua.
+Vernon Manor CDC’s lead, partners have collaborated to identify and carry out evidence-based strategies to address crime.
 Our initiatives have included:

 Crime Prevention Through Environmental Design (CPTED)

 To target a crime hotspot at 34th and Haverford Avenue, Mt.
-Vernon Manor CDC led a CPTED project to stabilize the corner.
-By engaging the community and store owner on the block and recruiting volunteer artists and Lowe’s employees, the intersection was beautified and made safer.
-911 calls in the area dropped 65% and arrests went down to 0.
+Vernon Manor CDC engaged businesses, neighbors, community youth, and volunteer artists to beautify the corner and make it safer.
+As a result of the CPTED project, 911 calls in the area dropped by 65% and arrests went down to 0.

 Police and Community Trust-Building